Jessie Louisa Rickard: Prolific writer

 Beginning with Young Mr Gibbs (1911) to Shandon Hall (1950) she wrote over forty novels ranging in genre from light comedy to detective novels which earned her a living as a popular novelist.
 With a widening reputation, and together with Dorothy Sayers, G. K. Chesterton, Fr.
 Ronald Knox and others she was a founder member of the Detective Writers' Club.
 Having moved to England for some years, she was received into the Catholic Church in 1925 by Rev. Joseph Leonard C.M. who at that time was stationed with the Vincentians at Strawberry Hill, London.
 Most of her novels were published under the name "Mrs Victor Rickard", but she also achieved a reputation with others, as the author of The Pointing Man.

 Later life

-Illness and publishing difficulties due to the war brought an end to her industrious output.
+Illness and publishing difficulties due to the war brought an end to her high productivity.
 She moved to Lower Montenotte in Cork city in 1948 where she wrote her last novel.
-She made her charming house a salon to which it was always delightful to be invited.
-It attracted a wide range of interesting people.
-Mrs. Rickard was a witty woman and a delightful hostess; kind to the young; invariably hospitable; a vivid personality.
-She was a close friend of Lady Hazel Lavery (1880–1935) who was the subject of her novel A Bird of Strange Plumage (1927).
-A debilitating stroke in the nineteen-fifties left her paralysed on one side and she taught herself to write with her left hand, with characteristic courage.
+Her home became a frequent gathering place for a wide range of visitors.
+Mrs. Rickard was a close friend of Lady Hazel Lavery (1880–1935) who was the subject of her novel A Bird of Strange Plumage (1927).
+A debilitating stroke in the nineteen-fifties left her paralyzed on one side and she taught herself to write with her left hand.
 In her later years, she lived in the Montenotte home of Alice and Denis Gwynn.
 Alice (née Trudeau) was Lady Lavery's daughter by her first marriage, and granddaughter of tuberculosis pioneer Edward Livingston Trudeau.

 She died on 28 January 1963 at the age of 86 and is buried in Rathcooney Cemetery, Greater Cork.